celestiaorg/docs/developers/blobstreamx-proof-queries.md

 	// check the first section for this part of the implementation

 	// get the nonce corresponding to the block height that contains the PayForBlob transaction
-	// since BlobstreamX emits events when new batches are submitted, we will query the events
+	// since Blobstream X emits events when new batches are submitted, we will query the events
 	// and look for the range committing to the blob
 	// first, connect to an EVM RPC endpoint ethClient, err := ethclient.Dial("evm_rpc_endpoint")